3 mindsets that make dating apps work for me

 When that happens, I strengthen my focus on my well-being and on having a growth mindset.
 This means:

 I regularly check in with myself: How am I feeling?
 What can I do to help myself now?
 Do I go into my self-care routine?
+Do I take a break from dating?

 If you'd like to learn more ways to care for your well-being when using dating apps, I recommend this article by an experienced relationship psychologist, who has some great tips.